Making a Gift Aid payment will also support your ESG and CSR policies.

 LLPs and partnerships are able to make these donations under Gift Aid to registered charities in the UK.

-Donating via Gift Aid means the charity will be able to claim back some funds from the UK tax authorities.
+Donating via Gift Aid means the charity will be able to claim funds from the UK tax authorities.

 Effectively, each partner will need to make their own Gift Aid declaration.
 The declaration will need to include their: